qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 ------------

-MetaSearch is a QGIS plugin to interact with metadata catalog services, supporting the OGC Catalog Service for the Web (CSW) standard.
+MetaSearch is a QGIS plugin to interact with metadata catalog services, supporting both the OGC API - Records and OGC Catalog Service for the Web (CSW) standards.

 MetaSearch provides an easy and intuitive approach and user-friendly interface to searching metadata catalogs within QGIS.